Auto Club Speedway: Early history and construction

 On April 20, 1994, Roger Penske and Kaiser Steel announced the construction of a racetrack on the site of the abandoned Kaiser Steel Mill in Fontana, California.
-A day after the announcement, CART announced it would hold an annual race at the speedway.
+A day after the announcement, Championship Auto Racing Teams (CART) announced it would hold an annual race at the speedway.
 Three months later NASCAR president Bill France Jr. agreed to sanction NASCAR Cup Series races at the speedway upon completion, marking the first time NASCAR made a commitment to run a race at a track that had yet to be built.
 Community meetings were held to discuss issues related to the construction of the track and the local effects of events held.
 The local community largely supported construction of the speedway citing potentially increased land values and rejuvenation of the community.
 In April 1995, after having toured the sister track Michigan International Speedway, the San Bernardino County Board of Supervisors unanimously approved the project.
 The California Environmental Protection Agency gave Penske permission to begin construction after Kaiser agreed to pay US$6 million to remove hazardous waste from the site.
 Construction on the site began on November 22, 1995, with the demolition of the Kaiser Steel Mill.
 The 100 ft water tower, a landmark of the Kaiser property, was preserved in the center of the track to be used as a scoreboard.
 3000 cuyd of contaminated dirt was removed and transported to a toxic waste landfill.
 To prevent remaining impurities from rising to the surface, a cap of non-porous polyethylene was put down and covered with 2 ft of clean soil.
 Construction of the track was completed in late 1996.

 On January 10, 1997, Marlboro Team Penske's driver Paul Tracy became the first driver to test on the new speedway.
 NASCAR held its first open test session on at the track from May 5–7.
 The official opening and ribbon cutting ceremony was held on June 20, 1997, with the first race, a NASCAR West Series race, being held the next day.

 Auto Club Speedway

 The track was named the California Speedway from the time it was built through February 21, 2008, when the Automobile Club of Southern California purchased the naming rights in a 10-year deal; thus the track became Auto Club Speedway and has remained as of 2023, as the deal was renewed.
-The sponsorship was discontinued after March of 2023.
+The sponsorship was discontinued after March 2023.